Mindbeam-AI/litespark-aws-marketplace/README.md

 - Under "Network", check "Enable network isolation".

 ### Hyperparameters
-- WANDB_API_KEY: Your WandB API key, necessary for logging metrics to the WandB dashboard.
-- WANDB_MODE: online/offline.
-The logs are saved to your local directory.
-Choose "online" if you want to upload the logs and visualize metrics in the WandB dashboard as well.
-- WANDB_PROJECT: name of the WandB project where logs/metrics are uploaded.
-- WANDB_NAME: name of the WandB run under the project.
 - RESUME: "false" or "<your/checkpoint/dir>".
 Choose "false" if training is expected to start from the beginning, choose <your/checkpoint/dir> to resume training from a particular checkpoint.
 - GLOBAL_BATCH_SIZE: the total number of samples processed before a model update, default is 512.
 - MICRO_BATCH_SIZE: the number of samples processed in a single forward/backward pass on each GPU, default is 8.